-Table 31 is a list of the locations where FIRMs for City of Cordova can be viewed.
+Table 31 is a list of the locations where FIRMs for the City Of Valdez can be viewed.
 Please note that the maps at these locations are for reference only and are not for distribution.
 Also, please note that only the maps for the community listed in the table are available at that particular repository.
 A user may need to visit another repository to view maps from an adjacent community.